guijiaosir/X-AI-/README.md

 Supports date monitoring, allowing you to quickly understand today's AI market trends.<br><br>
 It is also applicable to regulatory authorities monitoring the behavior of specific accounts.<br><br>

 Real-time monitoring of the latest developments in the AI industry<br>
 <img width="602" height="555" alt="image" src="https://github.com/user-attachments/assets/94156e79-db37-4a3f-8343-8379f012a729" /><br><br>

 Selective push to clients allows for content modification, name modification, NSFW monitoring, and sensitive information screening.<br><br>
 <img width="639" height="655" alt="image" src="https://github.com/user-attachments/assets/46a615eb-12c7-48bd-9587-27f1be584960" />

+Your personal actions are unrelated to me, and I bear no responsibility whatsoever.
+Please abide by the relevant laws of your country.
+This project is only provided to keep you informed of the latest real-time information.